The Question and Answer Section

 Is there anything I need to do to prepare or practice beforehand?

-You do not have to get your horse ready for one of our clinics.
+You do not have to get your horse ready for one of our workshops.
 We'd prefer that you didn't, so that we can work on the things you and your horse need, in our style of horsemanship.
 So put gas (or diesel) in your truck, put your horse in the trailer and come on over.

 I have no plans to compete in a Cowboy Challenge or other Trail Class event.
 What value is this to me?